v411e/hype/README.md

 ## Configuration

 Create a `config.yaml` and a `auth.yaml` file in `./config/`.
 Enter the credentials of your bot-account into `auth.yaml`.
-You can define which servers to follow and how often to fetch new posts in config.yaml.
-See the example below:
+You can define which servers to follow and how often to fetch new posts as well as how to automatically change your profile in config.yaml.
+See the examples below:

 `auth.yaml`: